To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 In-ear headphones do passive noise cancellation slightly differently: they use silicone eartips to seal your ear canals and isolate sound that way.
 There are some in-ear noise-cancelling headphones that use an open-fit design – where the earpieces rest just inside your ears – but we recommend you steer clear of these if you’re after decent ANC as they let too much sound in.

-Ultimately, the style you choose will be the style you find most comfortable and most practical for the conditions in which you plan to use your noise-cancelling headphones.
+Ultimately, the style you choose will be the one you find most comfortable and practical for the conditions in which you plan to use your noise-cancelling headphones.

 How does active noise cancellation work?